keyvank/tsp/src/1-compute.md

         self.pos = target.pos
 ```

-Our Brainfuck code generator helps us to keep track of memory locations which are being used by different modules of our Brainfuck programs and to prevent conflicts.
-The code generator will not let you to move to different memory locations by yourself, and you have to use to `move` function instead.
-The `move` function will also keep track of the current location of the data pointer and generates as many `<`/`>` characters as needed, when the pointer needs to be moved.
+Our Brainfuck code generator helps us keep track of the memory locations used by different modules in our Brainfuck programs and prevents conflicts.
+The generator does not allow you to move to different memory locations manually; instead, you must use the `move` function.
+This function keeps track of the current location of the data pointer and generates the necessary `<` or `>` instructions whenever the pointer needs to move.

-The `alloc` function finds the first unused memory location and flags it as allocated.
-The `free` function let's the user to free the memory cell again, by removing the flag from the `self.allocated` set.
+The `alloc` function finds the first unused memory location and marks it as allocated.
+The `free` function allows the user to release a memory cell again by removing its flag from the `self.allocated` set.

 Great!
 Now let's implement some modules.
-We'll start with simple ones, a module that zeroes out a memory-cell by moving into it and decrementing it until in gets 0 (`zoroize`), and a module for putting a fixed number into a memory-cell (`fill`).
-The `fill` module will use the `zeroize` module.
+We'll start with simple ones: a module that zeroes out a memory cell by moving to it and decrementing it until it reaches 0 (`zeroize`), and a module for placing a fixed number into a memory cell (`fill`).
+The `fill` module will make use of the `zeroize` module.

 ```python=
 def zeroize(bf: BrainfuckGenerator, target: Pointer):